 If you are looking for more information, I highly recommend my Extra Income Guide.
 Moreover, here are great articles from the group writing project that inspires this article.

+Pinyo-Great post.
+I agree that a side business is a good way to increase your income and phase yourself out of the workforce into entrepreneurship.
+Since it is part time it also poses minimal risk.
 You are right that a business plan is important but I wouldn’t go to the SBA for this.
 They will point you towards a multipage document that will just collect dust.
 What is really needed is a one page document that focuses you on marketing to your customer.
 It should precisely define your target market niche.
-It should discuss what they find important, their wants, their needs, their pain, and how you can solve it.
-It should then go on to discuss your marketing plan and how you will solve their problem.
+It should discuss what they find important, their wants,… Read more »

 Nice post.
 Thanks for sharing great articles about entrepreneurship.
 But I have a question for you, would you rather have a job and a part-time business….or stick with your job for a while, then develop your part-time biz, once successful, resign and develop full time your “part-time” biz?